10 Questions to Ask Yourself before Taking Your Car For Repairs

 New Car Service Plans

-If you are going to purchased a new car, check whether it includes a service plan or if you can buy one.
+If you are going to purchase a new car, check whether it includes a service plan or if you can buy one.
 These plans usually cover routine maintenance like oil changes and tire rotations for a specific period or mileage.
 Manufacturers such as Toyota often promote these plans during sales, so ensure you understand what's covered.

 Service Plan Restrictions